 Usually, citizens from EU countries are preferred because they don’t need a visa or a working permit.
-If you live outside the EU you can also find work too, but there is some restrictions and it is slightly more complicated to get work.
-If you are from outside the EU it can be quite difficult to get a visa to teach in Italy.
+If you live outside the EU you can also apply to work in Italy too, but there is some restrictions and it is slightly more complicated to get a visa.
 Some people often teach in exchange for cash in hand but this is risky and against the law, if you get caught you could be thrown out of the country.

 Cost of Living